Haseeb-Farooq1/Indoor-Navigation-using-AR/README.md

 # Indoor-Navigation-using-AR
-Developed An indoor navigation application using AR(Augmented Reality)principles.
+Developing An indoor navigation application using AR(Augmented Reality)principles.
 Currently on initial steps...
+Some errors which are yet to be resolved